cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Better Lua comment support
-Added rudimentary sort to the structure compare window (based on levelwidth only) Referenced strings now also shows if it's unicode
+Added rudimentary sort to the structure compare window (based on levelwidth only) Referenced strings now also shows if it's unicode Formdesigner now has a context menu to add undocumented controls

 lua:
 added enumMemoryRegions
 added getWriteLog (Let's you get the writelog and activate it)
+HexadecimalView: added the OnCharacterRender and OnValueRender events

 How to use: